lwerdna/workbench/log.md

 # 2024-04-19
 Project 100: sample CP15 feature registers in REnode guest with armv7 assembler

+# 2024-04-05
+Project 098: try to generate constraints in SMT form from KConfig, solve with z3 (WIP)

 # 2024-03-20
 Project 099: search /dev/mem (physical) or /dev/kmem (virtual) for target